After 15 hours of research evaluating 115 products, we picked Vega One Organic All-in-One Shake as our top choice.

 There are multiple flavors to choose from, including Chocolate Fudge, Vanilla Almond, Vanilla Bean, Cookies and Cream, and Peanut Butter.
 The last two aren’t flavors commonly found in gluten-free protein powders, so this brand is great if you’re looking for something new.

-Texture: Smooth and thick, especially if you combine it with fruit and coconut milk in a blender.
+The texture is smooth and thick, especially if you combine it with fruit and coconut milk in a blender.
 You can also mix it with water or juice, but it might not turn out as smooth.

 The ingredients are dairy free, soy free, and gluten free.
 Many vegans also like that there is no carrageenan, a controversial ingredient often used as a thickener in foods and supplements.